 Executive Order 6102 was a presidential order signed by Franklin Roosevelt that prohibited the hoarding of gold coins, gold ingots, or gold certificates.
 The reasoning behind the order was to try to combat depression.
 Times had been difficult, and the hoarding of gold only caused economic growth to stagnate even more.
 In addition, the order was designed to help the Federal Reserve increase the money supply during the depression, since the Federal Reserve Act required that the Federal Reserve have 40 percent gold backing on the banknotes it issued.

+The IRS knows you sold gold, so it's important to keep accurate records of your transactions.
 The important difference about this gold ban is that it occurred when Britain did not have a gold standard.
 In other words, we have a historical precedent that gold was confiscated without it being part of the monetary system.
 Gold is not part of the current monetary system either.
 Under current federal law, the federal government can confiscate gold ingots in times of national crisis.

 As collectibles, rare coins do not fall within the provisions that allow confiscation.
 Are there any limits to the amount of gold I can own?
 No, there are no restrictions on private ownership of gold in the United States.
 You are only limited by your budget and your common sense.
 Storing gold and silver where the government is least likely to be able to access them quickly and easily is a smart solution.